z-maria-cloud/gachabits-emporium/README.md

 ## Setup

 This project must be run inside a Python virtual environment.
-To create the development environment:
+To create the environment:

 ```
 python3 -m venv env